seppmail/SEPPmail365cloud/130-preview.md

 To make the PowerShell module work, 4 prerequisites must be met.

 1. PowerShell Core 7+ must be used - the Module does not work with Windows Powershell 5.1!
-2. The ExchangeOnLineManagement Module 3.0.0+ must be installed and loaded (Restart PowerShell session after "Install-Module ExchangeOnlineManagement -Force")
+2. The ExchangeOnLineManagement Module 3.0.0+ must be installed and loaded (Restart PowerShell session after).

+´´´powershell
+Install-Module ExchangeOnlineManagement -Force"
+´´´

 3. The customer/partner needs to know the domains to be migrated, the cloud region and the routing mode for this tenant
 4. Check if MX Records are set properly (MX ==> SEPPMail in Inline mode, MX ==> Microsoft in Parallel Mode)